-Sample results indicate that almost all public systems in Missoula County contain water below the drinking water standard.
+Sample results indicate that almost all public systems in Missoula County contain water that meets the drinking water standard for arsenic.
 If you have concerns about the quality of water from your public system, contact your water system operator and ask for a copy of the "Consumer Confidence Report".
 Privately-owned wells are not required to meet water quality standards, but we recommend that all well owners test their water for arsenic at least once or twice (in addition to annually testing for bacterial contamination and possibly other contaminants), to rule out elevated arsenic levels.
 There are effective treatment methods for removing arsenic from drinking water, if you determine that your water contains elevated arsenic levels.

 Click here for general information about testing private wells.

 Visit the MSU Extension Well Educated Program for more information, or call the Water Quality District at 258-4890.

 Please note some documents are in "Portable Document Format" and requires Adobe Acrobat Reader to view.
 If you do not have this viewer, visit Adobe.com.